 The weather is grey and miserable in England at the end of October, why not head off to one of these tempting destinations and make yourself happy?

-This will be my destination for the half term break.
+This will be my destination for the half-term break.
 With a flight time of just under three hours to Malaga, Marbella which is a further 40 minutes in a taxi is just a short hop from the UK.
-I went to Marbella mid November 2013 and the weather was still sunny every day and warm enough to splash in the outdoor pools.
-With average temperatures of around 23’C you can be pretty confident that you will enjoy some fabulous sunshine.
-Prices in even the very best hotels drop right down to 200-300€ per night at this time of year, so you are getting a real bargain too.
+I went to Marbella mid-November 2013 and the weather was still sunny every day and warm enough to splash in the outdoor pools.
+With average temperatures of around 23’C, you can be pretty confident that you will enjoy some fabulous sunshine.
+Prices in even the very best hotels drop right down to €200 – €300 EUR per night at this time of year, so you are getting a real bargain too.

 Try the gorgeous Marbella Club, with it’s beautifully stylish and recently refurbished rooms.
-Their kids club is huge and more or less empty at this time of year so your munchkins will get one on one attention while you relax by the pool.
+Their kids’ club is huge and more or less empty at this time of year so your munchkins will get one on one attention while you relax by the pool.
 I recommend the ground floor rooms so that you can bound straight out over the lawn and into the pool.

 Another brilliant choice just up the road is the Punte Romano Beach Hotel (pictured above) which has a fabulous bar and restaurant area and a less impressive but caring kids club.
 If you fancy some golf, you cant go wrong with the Finca Cortesin.
 We actually have 2 nights here up for grabs in our travel auction and their pool suite is divine!

-Stay at the Monte Carlo Bay with its huge tropical indoor-outdoor pool which is open all yea round (their outdoor lagoon is closed from the end of September), superb balconies and great rates starting at 269€ for a seaview room.
+Stay at the Monte-Carlo Bay with its huge tropical indoor-outdoor pool which is open all year round (their outdoor lagoon is closed from the end of September), superb balconies and great rates starting at €269 EUR for a sea view room.
 Families will need to book a more expensive “family room” which has two double beds.

 You are simply a bad parent if you miss KidZania indoor play area built to resemble a small town.
 Fake narrow streets lined with fake businesses are lit by an eery twilight.
-Guided by adults, children can become firefighters, mechanics, milkmaids, post people, Djs etc Stay for long and you might just go insania?!
+Guided by adults, children can become firefighters, mechanics, milkmaids, post people, Djs, etc Stay for long and you might just go insania?!

 An excellent luxury hotel choice is the One & Only Royal Mirage with a super beach and kids club for ages 4 to 11.
-Prices start at £700 per night.
+Prices start at £700 GBP per night.
 We are also looking forward to the opening of the Jannah Place Dubai Marina.
-It offers excellent and spacious self catering suites for a longer stay.
+It offers excellent and spacious self-catering suites for a longer stay.
 With up to two bedrooms these will be ideal for a larger family and it will be opening end of 2014.

 Orlando has just gone upmarket!
-The opening of the brand new Four Seasons Resort Orlando has now made this destination hugely tempting for a half term break!
+The opening of the brand new Four Seasons Resort Orlando has now made this destination hugely tempting for a half-term break!

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.